craigory1958/xcom-cypress-cucumber-4js/README.md

 Utilties and tools for automated integration testing of applications with Cypress/Cucumber.
 For example, common Cucumber step definitions to logon, and manipulate basic HTML form widgets.

-This README.md describes how to setup a project to for testing and create the dependency to 'xcom-cypress-cucumber-utilities-4js'.
-Assumptions are that the appropriate GitHub repository and Cypress.io project have been created for the system under test.
+(For instructions on how to setup a project for testing and creating the dependency to 'xcom-cypress-cucumber-utilities-4js', refer to the 'xcom-cypress-cucumber-sandbox' project. )

 <br/>